-There is an idea that there exists a common grace effecting every person on this rock called Earth is most interesting.
-What we are suggesting with this is that every person has access to grace; at least on a basic level, such as nature, government, medical, education and judical.
-We all are sharing in grace whether we are saved or not.
+There is an idea of an existance of a ‘common grace’ that touches every person on this rock called Earth.
+What is suggested with this, is that every person has access to grace; at least on a basic level, such as nature, government, medical, education and judicial.
+We all are sharing in common grace whether we are saved or not.

 I love common grace.
 It makes it possible to enjoy my coffee in the sunshine on the deck.
 Common grace allows me to hear the crane’s special song.
 People everywhere are drawing from the common well of common grace.
 “The Word gave life to everything that was created, and his life brought light to everyone.”
 (John 1:4)

 - For Free (benjaminbradfordwhite.wordpress.com)

 - From Everyone Who Has Been Given Much, Much Will Be Demanded (pastorpaulvbsblog.blogspot.com)